aspose-total/Aspose.Total-Products/total/en/python-net/conversion/fods-to-dotm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert FODS to DOTM</h2>

+The FODS file format is an OpenDocument spreadsheet format used by LibreOffice and OpenOffice.
+It is a popular format for storing and sharing data, but it is not compatible with Microsoft Word.
+The DOTM file format is a Microsoft Word template file used by Microsoft Word.
+It is used to store and share documents, and is compatible with Microsoft Word.
+Therefore, it is necessary to convert FODS to DOTM in order to use the data in Microsoft Word.

+<h2>How Aspose.Total Helps for FODS to DOTM Conversion</h2>
-For a Python developer, who is trying to add a FODS to DOTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including FODS and DOTM files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert FODS file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including FODS and DOTM files.
+It helps to automate the conversion process from FODS to DOTM.
+The process is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert FODS file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+The Aspose.Cells for Python via .NET API is a powerful tool for working with spreadsheets.
+It provides a wide range of features for creating, manipulating, and converting spreadsheets.
+It supports a variety of formats, including FODS, XLSX, XLS, CSV, and HTML.
+It also provides features for working with charts, formulas, and pivot tables.

+The Aspose.Words for Python via .NET API is a powerful tool for working with documents.
+It provides a wide range of features for creating, manipulating, and converting documents.
+It supports a variety of formats, including DOCX, DOC, HTML, and PDF.
+It also provides features for working with tables, images, and text formatting.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from FODS to DOTM.
+It provides a simple and efficient way to convert FODS to DOTM, allowing developers to quickly and easily add the FODS to DOTM conversion feature to their applications.

 {{% /blocks/products/pf/feature-page-summary %}}